Taywan Taylor: 2017 season

-On June 5, 2017, the Tennessee Titans signed Taylor to a four-year, $3.68 million contract that includes a signing bonus of $916,012.
+The Tennessee Titans selected Taylor in the third round (72nd overall) of the 2017 NFL draft.
+He was the second wide receiver selected by the Titans in 2017, behind Western Michigan's Corey Davis, who was selected in the first round (5th overall).
+On June 5, 2017, the Titans signed Taylor to a four-year, $3.68 million contract that includes a signing bonus of $916,012.

 Throughout training camp, he competed against Eric Decker for the vacant starting slot receiver job after the departure of longtime veteran Kendall Wright during free agency.
 Although he competed with Decker, he worked and learned under him extensively.
 Head coach Mike Mularkey named him the fourth wide receiver on the depth chart to start the regular season, behind Rishard Matthews, Eric Decker, and Corey Davis.

-Taylor made his NFL debut in the Titans' season-opener against the Oakland Raiders and recorded two receptions for 14-yards during their 26–16 loss.
+Taylor made his NFL debut in the Titans' season-opener against the Raiders and recorded two receptions for 14-yards during their 26–16 loss.
 His first career reception came in the second quarter on a four-yard pass from Marcus Mariota before being tackled by Raiders' cornerback Sean Smith.
 On October 8, 2017, Taylor earned his first career start after Corey Davis was inactive due to a hamstring injury.
 He had a 5-yard carry during a 16–10 loss to the Miami Dolphins.
 On October 16, 2017, he caught his first NFL touchdown, a 53-yard pass from Mariota in a 36–22 victory over the Indianapolis Colts on Monday Night Football.
 Taylor finished the game with two receptions for 61 receiving yards.
-The following game, Taylor had a season-high three receptions for 45-yards during a 12–9 overtime victory at the Cleveland Browns.
+The following game, Taylor had a season-high three receptions for 45-yards during a 12–9 overtime victory at the Browns.

 Taylor finished his rookie season with 16 receptions, 231 receiving yards, 43 rushing yards, and 1 receiving touchdown.
 The Titans made the playoffs and faced off against the Kansas City Chiefs in the Wild Card Round.
 In the 22–21 victory, he had a four-yard reception.
 In the Divisional Round against the New England Patriots, he had a five-yard reception as the Titans lost 35–14.